 Composition of the sickle ligament and blood supplies

-Its base is formed by layers of the round ligament, which is the ligament that divides the left part of the liver into internal and lateral sections, and the paraumbilical veins, small veins that establish an anastomosis between the veins of the anterior abdominal wall and the liver. portal, hypogastric and iliac veins.
+Its base is formed by layers of the round ligament, which is the ligament that divides the left part of the liver into internal and lateral sections, and the paraumbilical veins, small veins that establish an anastomosis between the veins of the anterior abdominal wall and the liver.
+Portal, hypogastric and iliac veins.

-The best marking of these small veins is the one that begins at the umbilicus and goes back and up, or on the surface of the round ligament between the layers of the falciform ligament to end at the left portal vein.
+The best marking of these small veins is the one that begins at the umbilicus and goes back and up or on the surface of the round ligament between the layers of the falciform ligament to end at the left portal vein.

-The falciform ligament is a leftover from the umbilical vein, which is a vein present during fetal development that carries blood with oxygen from the placenta to the fetus and a derivative of the embryonic ventral mesentery.
+The falciform ligament is a leftover from the umbilical vein, a vein present during fetal development that carries blood with oxygen from the placenta to the fetus and a derivative of the embryonic ventral mesentery.

-Function of the falciform ligament
+The function of the falciform ligament

 The liver held in position by the sickle cell has many functions.
-The most notable include the synthesis of proteins, the detoxification of various metabolites, the production of unavoidable substances that are required for digestion, etc.
+The most notable include the synthesis of proteins, the detoxification of various metabolites, the production of unavoidable substances required for digestion, etc.

 Diseases of the sickle ligaments

-When it comes to the disease, the most common pathologies include ligament cysts, tumors and vascularity that are not normal, secondary to portal hypertension.
+When it comes to the disease, the most common pathologies include ligament cysts, tumors, and vascularity that are not normal, secondary to portal hypertension.

 In addition, the most recognized abnormalities of the falciform ligament are congenital pathologies that include shunt and partial ligament defects.

-It is well known that the arterial supply of the falciform ligament comes from a branch of the thin bundle of the right hepatic artery, which anastomoses to the superficial inferior epigastric artery.
+It is well known that the arterial supply of the falciform ligament comes from a branch of the thin bundle of the proper hepatic artery, which anastomoses to the superficial inferior epigastric artery.
 In many cases, a bile duct can be located in the ligament.

 Small tumors may not present any signs or symptoms, while large tumors may compress surrounding organs and structures and cause pain and mass effect.
 Since the liver is involved, the result can be abdominal pain, weight loss, and bleeding.